val7304/flashcards/readme.md

 ### Database configuration:

-> The app connects automatically to a local PostgreSQL instance via environments variables.
+> The app connects automatically to a local PostgreSQL instance via environment variables.

 Default credentials are:
 ```sh